MichaelLeHoang/MichaelLeHoang/README.md

 #  Hi!
 I'm Michael Le 👋

 🎓 I'm currently pursuing a major in **Statistics** at the **University of Waterloo**, with a strong passion for **Machine Learning** and its real-world applications.
--   I'm actively seeking Fall 2025 MLE/Data Analyst positions in US/Canada and open to connections on LinkedIn.
+🔭 I'm actively seeking Fall 2025 MLE/Data Analyst positions in US/Canada and open to connections on [LinkedIn](https://www.linkedin.com/in/michaellehoang/).
 ## 🚀 My Tech Stack

 **AI / ML Tools:**